Music

 Credits 3

 This course is a study of the rudiments of music.
-It is designed for the general university student or the music major and minor whose pre-university music skills are deficient.
+It is designed for general university students or music majors and minors whose pre-university music skills are deficient.
 Not available for credit toward degree requirements.
 Repeatable credit.
-Music majors must take this concurrently with MU 101 or MU 161-164.

 MU 140: English and Italian Diction for Singers